alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_03/03_02_NoQSL_1-MongoDB/03-159/03-159_NoSQL-1_MongoDB-14_Checking_if_a_field_exists.md

 Since MongoDB allows flexible document structures, some documents may have fields that others do not.
 Consider the following example:

-- Some books in a `books` collection may have a `reviews` field indicating the number of reviews, while others do not.
+- Some books in a `Books` collection may have a `reviews` field indicating the number of reviews, while others do not.
 - We may need to filter documents based on whether they contain this field.

 Using the `$exists` operator, we can efficiently retrieve only those documents that have (or do not have) a particular field.